bact/iribench/README.md

 - `jena-mini` (Default): Jena's standard OWL Mini reasoner.
 - `jena-micro`: Lightweight OWL reasoner (faster than OWL Mini; but does not support `owl:sameAs`).
 - `jena-full`: Full OWL reasoner (slowest, most complete; better support of `owl:oneOf`, `owl:disjointWith`, etc. than OWL Mini).
 - `spdx-custom`: **SPDX-optimized**.
 A specialized, high-speed reasoner that only processes `owl:sameAs`, `owl:equivalentClass`, and `owl:equivalentProperty`.
-Optimized specifically for SPDX 3 identity hubbing. **Note:** This reasoner is designed solely for identity linking; it does not support other OWL features and may not function correctly if SPDX is integrated with complex external ontologies.
+Optimized specifically for SPDX 3 identity hubbing. **Note:** This reasoner is designed solely for identity linking; it does not support other OWL features and may not function correctly if SPDX is integrated with external ontologies.
 Use this for large-scale benchmarks where identity resolution is the primary requirement.

 ### `list-cache` / `clear-cache`